EPLKG: Efficient Prompt Learning with Knowledge Graph: Introduction

 \section{Introduction}

-The pre-trained large-scale model has become a de facto for many diverse tasks.
-It has been known that the pre-trained model has high transferability, and it induces competitive performance on diverse downstream tasks with a small dataset.
-Because of its successes, there have been many research works of the pre-trained large-scale model on the individual domain, such as computer vision \cite{chen2020simple, grill2020bootstrap} and natural language processing \cite{devlin2018bert, brown2020language}.
-Recently, there have been many efforts to extend the pre-trained large-scale model to multimodal learning that handles heterogeneous types of datasets, such as images and text.
-The representative multimodal model, contrastive language-image pre-training (CLIP) \cite{radford2021learning} shows a significant performance improvement on diverse multimodal-related tasks such as retrieval \cite{so2022geodesic} and caption generation \cite{mokady2021clipcap}.
-Besides, CLIP has a high transferability, and it shows outstanding performance on zero-shot image classification.
-CLIP classifies the given image with the text embedding module instead of the classifier.
-Therefore, CLIP is capable of zero-shot classification, and it also shows competitive performance on few-shot learning tasks.
+Large-scale pre-trained models have become essential for various tasks, showcasing remarkable transferability and competitive performance across diverse downstream applications, even with limited datasets.
+Their success has ignited extensive research in computer vision \cite{chen2020simple,grill2020bootstrap} and natural language processing \cite{devlin2018bert,brown2020language}.
+Recently, there has been a surge in efforts to expand large-scale pre-trained models into the realm of multimodal learning, capable of handling heterogeneous datasets encompassing both images and text.
+A notable multimodal model, Contrastive Language-Image Pre-training (CLIP) ~\cite{radford2021learning}, has shown significant performance improvements in various multimodal tasks, including retrieval ~\cite{so2022geodesic} and caption generation ~\cite{mokady2021clipcap}.
+CLIP stands out for its high transferability, excelling in zero-shot image classification by utilizing the text embedding module instead of a traditional classifier.
+This design allows CLIP to not only perform effective zero-shot classification but also to demonstrate competitive results in few-shot learning scenarios.

-However, the few-shot learning performance of CLIP is still challenging, and there is still a large performance gap between the CLIP few-shot learning and the full training data learning.
-Therefore, there have been several efforts to increase the few-shot learning performance of CLIP \cite{zhou2022learning, zhou2022conditional}.
-Because CLIP is a large-scale pre-trained model, fine-tuning all of the CLIP parameters requires high computation costs.
-To alleviates the problem, there have been efforts to train a small number of parameters instead of full fine-tuning.
-The promising approach is the prompt tuning that introduces the learnable parameter into the input layer \cite{zhou2022learning, zhou2022conditional}.

-In this paper, we propose a new method, robust prompt learning with knowledge graph (RPLKG) to enhance the few-shot learning performance of the large-scale pre-trained model, such as CLIP.
-As shown in Figure \ref{fig:overall_figure}, RPLKG constructs the text prompt based on the knowledge graph, and it automatically selects the optimal prompt for the given image.
-We construct relatively large-scale prompt text, and the choice of optimal prompt for each dataset is a combinatorial problem.
-In other words, the naive approach requires exponential time complexity.
-To solve the problem efficiently, we propose a Gumbel-Softmax based \cite{jang2017categorical, maddison2017concrete} prompt selection module.